 Developing and promulgating a local rule regarding scheduling orders is rarely an easy enterprise.
 Many judges see the exercise of individual discretion as an essential step in maintaining control of difficult caseloads.
-To adhere to the tenets of rule 16(b) in a district that has not passed a local rule, the judge must enter a scheduling order in every case.
-Although the type of scheduling order entered may vary among courts, judges may not exempt any cases when a local rule has not been passed.
-Thus, even among courts with a long and strong commitment to the underlying concepts of rule 16(b), some modification and finetuning of local rules will be needed.
+To adhere to the tenets of rule 16(b) in a district that has not passed a local rule, the allowed for completion varies from case to case.
+Second, some courts, such as the Northern District of Iowa, provide that counsel in the case submit, subject to the court's approval, deadlines for each phase of the process (consistent with other local rules).